open-telemetry/opentelemetry.io/content/en/blog/2023/contributing-to-otel/index.md

 contribute back to OpenTelemetry, but didn't know where to begin?
 Well, my friend, you've come to the right place!

-Today, I'll share some ways in which you can contribute to this vibrant and welcoming open source community, based on my personal experience.
+Drawing from my own personal journey, I'd like to offer some valuable insights into effective ways I've discovered for initiating involvement in this thriving and inclusive open-source community.

 ## Contributing to open source can be SCARY!